This glossary provides definitions for some common terms used in the Mozilla data universe.

 See Data Analyst.

-A third-party product used by several teams within Mozilla for analysis of user events.
+A third-party product formerly used by several teams within Mozilla for analysis of user events.

 A unique identifier for a build like